MartinGrelland/Frank-The-Chatbot/README.md

 # Frank The Chatbot

-This is my project
+This is my school project

-> Like a wise man one said.
-Quote.

-So my project was to make a chatbot.
+My task was to make a chatbot.

 My chatbot is named Frank.